hemantksingh/messup-learn/Security/Cloud Security.md

 # Cloud Security Controls Framework

-Ovrall view of control domains reviewed and assessed for Public cloud adoption
+Overall view of control domains reviewed and assessed for Public cloud adoption.
+Over time new controls can be added to attain a maturity level optimal for the organisational needs.

 ## Holistic Cyber Security Risk Framework